Foods for Hair Growth: 11 Nutrient-Rich Options

 10. Apple cider vinegar

-Apple cider vinegar is rich in vitamins and minerals that are good for hair, like vitamin C and B-complex vitamins.
-It also contains alpha-hydroxy acid, which helps to manage dandruff that can contribute to hair loss.
+Apple cider vinegar contains vitamins and minerals that support hair health, including vitamin C and B-complex vitamins.
+It also provides alpha-hydroxy acids, which may help manage dandruff, a condition that can contribute to hair loss.

-To use apple cider vinegar for hair loss, you should apply it directly to the scalp.
-Learn more about the benefits of apple cider vinegar and the side effects associated with use.
+To use apple cider vinegar for hair loss, apply it directly to the scalp.

 11. Rosemary

-Rosemary is a medicinal plant that is rich in flavonoids, terpenes and phenolic acids that contain antioxidant and antiseptic properties.
-They can help to combat oily scalps and dandruff, which may contribute to hair loss.
+Rosemary is a medicinal plant rich in flavonoids, terpenes, and phenolic acids, which have antioxidant and antiseptic properties.
+These compounds may help reduce excess scalp oil and dandruff, both of which can contribute to hair loss.

 Recipes for hair loss

-Some recipes that contain all the nutrients that are important to prevent hair loss include:
+Some recipes that provide key nutrients for preventing hair loss include:

 1. Salmon with orange sauce